NetSPI/SpoofSpotter/README.txt

-  -e you@example.com    The email to receive alerts at -s 192.168.1.109      Email Server to Send Emails to -n EXAMPLEDOMAIN      The string to query with NBNS, this should be unique -R true               The option to send Garbage SMB Auth requests to the attacker (not implemented yet) -c true               Continue Emailing After a Detection, could lead to spam -d 5                  Time delay (in seconds) between NBNS broadcasts, reduces network noise
+  -e you@example.com    The email to receive alerts at -s 192.168.1.109      Email Server to Send Emails to -n EXAMPLEDOMAIN      The string to query with NBNS, this should be unique -R 5               The number of Garbage SMB Auth requests to send to the attacker -c true               Continue Emailing After a Detection, could lead to spam -d 5                  Time delay (in seconds) between NBNS broadcasts, reduces network noise